Animation Magic

-Animation Magic («Магия анимации») was a Russian-American animation studio founded in Gaithersburg, Maryland in 1991, with offices later added in Cambridge, Massachusetts and a 100%-owned subsidiary in Saint Petersburg, Russia.
+Animation Magic (Магия анимации) was a Russian-American animation studio founded in Gaithersburg, Maryland in 1991, with offices later added in Cambridge, Massachusetts and a 100%-owned subsidiary in Saint Petersburg, Russia.
 The company developed animations for CD-based software.
 It was acquired in December 1994 by Capitol Multimedia.
 The assets and rights that Capitol owned would be sold to Davidson & Associates in April 1997.

-By 1994 Animation Magic had 90 employees, including 12 software engineers and approximately 60 animators, computer graphic, background and sprite artists.
-Its products included Hotel Mario, Link: The Faces of Evil, Zelda: The Wand of Gamelon, Mutant Rampage: Bodyslam, Pyramid Adventures, I.M.
+By 1994, Animation Magic had 90 employees, including 12 software engineers and approximately 60 animators, computer graphic, background and sprite artists.
+Its video games included Link: The Faces of Evil, Zelda: The Wand of Gamelon, Mutant Rampage: Bodyslam, Pyramid Adventures, I.M.
 Meen, King's Quest VII: The Princeless Bride, Darby the Dragon, and the cancelled Warcraft Adventures: Lord of the Clans.

 Legacy

-Circa 2006, video games by Animation Magic were major source materials for YouTube poops, specifically Hotel Mario, Link: The Faces of Evil, Zelda: The Wand of Gamelon, and I. M. Meen.
+Circa 2006, Animation Magic video games were major source materials for YouTube poops, with the most notable being Link: The Faces of Evil, Zelda: The Wand of Gamelon, and I.M.
+Meen.

 On September 6, 2020, over 200 animators collaborated to reanimate 21 minutes of cutscenes of Link: The Faces of Evil and Zelda: The Wand of Gamelon (both 1993).